Family of EastEnders actor Derek Martin share tribute after his death aged 92

 The family of EastEnders actor Derek Martin, who starred as Charlie Slater in the BBC One soap, have said he “wasn’t just a dad to us he was a friend and supported us through our highs and lows”, following his death aged 92.

-Martin played the character between 2000-2011, and made guest appearances in the years following that, with Charlie featuring in a number of major storylines.
+Martin played the character between 2000 and 2011, and made guest appearances in the years following that, with Charlie featuring in a number of major storylines.

 His final EastEnders appearance was in 2016, with his character suffering a fatal heart attack.